 If You Slipped And Fell On Snow And Ice…

-If you slipped and fell on snow and ice you may be confused about what to do, and what your rights are.
-These accidents can cause injuries ranging from strains and sprains, to dislocations and broken bones, to even death.
+Slip and fall accidents can cause injuries ranging from strains and sprains, to dislocations and broken bones, to even death.
 The challenge from a legal standpoint with these cases is establishing liability.
 The fact that you slipped and fell on snow and ice does not mean you have a case worth pursuing.
 Some slip and fall cases are worth pursuing, and some are not.
 Here are examples of both:

 Examples of snow and ice cases that are not worth pursuing